Grey-headed Flying-fox

 Population Status

-The National Grey-headed Flying-fox population was estimated to be 680,000 (±164,500) in 2015.
-The population is thought to be relatively stable at present but may have declined between 2005 - 2012 (Westcott et al. 2015).
+In 2015, the National Grey-headed Flying-fox population was estimated to be 680,000 (±164,500).
+The population was thought to be relatively stable but may have declined between 2005 - 2012 (Westcott et al. 2015).
+More recent surveys between 2012 to 2022 found an average of 580,000 with total numbers ranging between 330,000 and 990,000, with strong seasonal variation (Vanderduys et al. 2024).

 There were a few records of the Grey-headed Flying-fox in Victoria between 1884 to 1986 but in 1986 there was a very significant increase in numbers with about 100 animals setting up camp in Melbourne which has now turned into an established year round population.
 The heating up of Melbourne’s environment due to more concrete and bricks may have created a heat island effect which has favoured the establishment of this sub-tropical species in Melbourne (SWIFFT video conference Oct 2012).